Module 3: Pitched roof insulation

 This process continues up to the ridge where, if the roof has a dual pitch, the off-cuts from the top row of boards can be used to start the first row of insulation on the other side of the roof.
 This process ensures minimal waste and the fastest installation speeds.

 Roofs with an overhang are usually insulated with the sarking boards right down to the ends of the rafters.
-This ensures the simplest passage for any water which penetrates the roof covering and it also reduces the risk of mould development on the underside of the eaves by reducing night time cooling.
+This ensures the simplest passage for any water which penetrates the roof covering and it also reduces the risk of condensation on the underside of the eaves by reducing night time cooling.

-The counter-battens should be added in short sections, followed by the battens, to provide a surface on which to walk and allow the installation to proceed up the roof.
+The counter-battens can be added in short sections, followed by the battens, to provide a surface on which to walk and allow the installation to proceed up the roof.
 Generally, boards up to 52mm can be walked on lightly directly above the rafters but they are not designed to take a load in between the rafters as this can cause them to bow and potentially leak.
-Above 60mm they can usually take a person’s weight across the whole surface of the board if on rafters at 600mm centres.
+Above 60mm they can usually take an average person's weight across the whole surface of the board if on rafters at 600mm centres.

 As with using a breather membrane, the counter battens stop short of the fascia board and allow an eaves tray to be bonded to the surface of the sarking boards.
 This ensures any water able to penetrate the roof covering runs down the surface of the sarking boards and back out into the gutter.